awa294/499repo/README.md

 Final Project for CS371: Introduction to Networks - Spring 2019

-Clone Scapy Repository in order to run programs from this repository. https://github.com/secdev/scapy
+Clone Scapy Repository in order to run programs from this repository. https://github.com/secdev/scapy *If you are able to successfully pip installs scapy then that is probably easier but that hasn't worked for me*

 For linux, follow instructions to install pip from https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/